 For the purposes of this subtitle, the term:

-(1) “Affected employee” means each past and current District government employee who DCHR determines overpaid premiums on disability insurance at any time during the period from January 1, 2010, through December 31, 2020.
+(1) “Affected employee” means each past and current District government employee determined by DCHR to have overpaid premiums on disability insurance at any time during the period from January 1, 2010, through December 31, 2020.

-(2) “Disability insurance” means short-term or long-term disability insurance provided as a voluntary opt-in benefit for District government employees.
+(2) “DCHR” means the Department of Human Resources.

-(3) “DCHR” means the Department of Human Resources.
+(3) “Disability insurance” means short-term or long-term disability insurance provided as a voluntary opt-in benefit for District government employees.

 (4) “Overpayment” means money paid by a District government employee for disability insurance premiums in excess of what the employee owed.